-From 2007 the Charity worked as part of the London Hub for Refugee Teachers, and channelled funding from the UK Department of Education to the Institute of Education, which enabled the Charity to support refugees to gain a PGCE.
+From 2007 the Charity worked as part of the London Hub for Refugee Teachers, which channelled funding from the UK government Department of Education to the Institute of Education, which enabled the Charity to support refugees to gain a PGCE.
 54 students gained the qualification before this funding ended in 2011.
-See section 5 for information about outcomes.

-In academic year 2018/19, the Charity was able to support 2 students on the full time Post Graduate Certificate in Education (PGCE) Post-Compulsory programme at UCL Institute of Education, having received a legacy from the Estate of Sarah Hayward (whose work at Employment Forum secured the funding from Dept of Education in 2007.)
+In academic year 2018/19, the Charity was able to support 2 students on the full time Post Graduate Certificate in Education (PGCE) Post-Compulsory programme at UCL Institute of Education, having received a legacy from the Estate of Sarah Hayward (whose work at Employment Forum secured the funding from Dept of Education in 2007).
 Both students successfully completed their studies in September 2019 and are now working in further education colleges in London.
-Please see section 5 for more information.
+Please see Section 5 for more information.